JaneliaSciComp/jacs-cm/docs/MouseLightDeployment.md

 vi .env
 ```

+At the very least, you must set all the unset password variables, and enter the hostname for the exposed hosts.

+### Filesystem initialization

 Ensure that your /data/db and /opt/config directories are empty and writeable by you, and then initialize them:

 ```
 ./manage init-filesystem
 ```

+By default, self-signed TLS certificates are generated and placed in $CONFIG_DIR/certs.
+Overwrite them with your real certificates if possible.

+### Database initialization

 Next, start up the databases and initialize them:
 ```